 3) Salomon Speedcross 6 GTX – Rating 4.5/5

-The Salomon Speedcross 6 GTX marks a competitive spot in my top seven best Gore-Tex trail running shoes, standing as an impressive upgrade from its preceding version.
+The Salomon Speedcross 6 GTX marks a competitive spot in my top five best Gore-Tex trail running shoes, standing as an impressive upgrade from its preceding version.

 A key feature is the shoe’s full Gore-Tex upper, ensuring that wet weather and stream crossings do not make my feet wet, rendering it a fantastic waterproof trail shoe.